TrainMateX Vision

 Key Technical Decisions

-- Clerk for authentication – battle-tested auth provider with straightforward JWT integration
+- Clerk for authentication – well-established auth provider with straightforward JWT integration

 - TanStack Router for type-safe, file-based routing in React